 A fiery and spectacular goalkeeper whose acrobatic saves and longevity made him a defining figure for Rangers and Scotland.

-Allan McGregor's career is a story of resilience and reaction, defined by moments of breathtaking athleticism that saved his teams time and again.
-Emerging from Rangers' youth academy, he spent years on loan before seizing the number one jersey and never looking back.
-His style was all-action: low center of gravity, explosive movement, and a fearless commitment that produced iconic stops.
-He left Rangers after financial turmoil, proving himself in the Turkish Super Lig with Beşiktaş and the English Premier League with Hull City, where his performances earned him a PFA Team of the Year nomination.
-His emotional return to Ibrox in 2018 cemented his legacy, playing a crucial role in the club's return to the top and their historic 55th league title in 2021.
+Allan McGregor won the Scottish Premiership and the club's 55th league title in 2021 after returning to Rangers in 2018.
+Emerging from Rangers' youth academy, he spent years on loan before seizing the number one jersey.
+His style was all-action: low center of gravity, explosive movement, and fearless commitment.
+He left Rangers after financial turmoil, proving himself in the Turkish Super Lig with Beşiktaş and the English Premier League with Hull City, where his performances earned a PFA Team of the Year nomination.
 For Scotland, he provided a reliable last line of defense over 42 caps.
-More than just a shot-stopper, McGregor played with a visible, combative passion that made him a cult hero and a constant, agitating presence for forwards.
+McGregor played with a visible, combative passion that made him a cult hero.

 1981–1996